eclipse-edc/MinimumViableDataspace/README.md

 All commands are executed from the **repository's root folder** unless stated otherwise via `cd` commands.

+> Since this is not a production deployment, all applications are deployed _in the same cluster_ and in the same
+> namespace, plainly for the sake of simplicity.

 ### 5.1 Build the runtime images

 ```shell